Mac Data Management: Free Up Storage Space on Mac

 To fix the issues, you are recommended to use the FonePaw MacMaster program, an all-in-one Mac app that aims to monitor the system status including the battery state, CPU usage, memory usage, etc., scan out junk file and clean it up effectively.
 So why don't you download and install the MacMaster app on your computer to have a try?

-You are able to see there are many different options including Junk Files, Clutter, Large & Old Files, Duplicate Finder, Uninstaller, Shredder, Similar Images Finder, Extensions, and Privacy, which indicate that the program is very powerful and you can optimize the storage in a deeper way.
+You are able to see there are many different options including System Junk, Trash Bin, Large & Old Files, Duplicate Finder, Uninstaller, Eraser, Similar Images Finder, Extensions, and Privacy, which indicate that the program is very powerful and you can optimize the storage in a deeper way.
 To see more details about how to free up storage space on your Mac, you can head to this page: Guide to Optimize Your iMac/MacBook.

 Manage Storage on Mac